By Mayo Clinic Staff

 A Baker's cyst, also called a popliteal (pop-luh-TEE-ul) cyst, is usually the result of a problem with your knee joint, such as arthritis or a cartilage tear.
 Both conditions can cause your knee to produce too much fluid, which can lead to a Baker's cyst.

 Although a Baker's cyst may cause swelling and make you uncomfortable, treating the probable underlying problem usually provides relief.

-In some cases, a Baker's cyst causes no pain, and you may not even notice it.
-If you do experience signs and symptoms, you may notice:
+In some cases, a Baker's cyst causes no pain, and you may not notice it.
+If you do have signs and symptoms, they might include:

 - Swelling behind your knee, and sometimes in your leg

 - Stiffness and inability to fully flex the knee

 Your symptoms may be worse after you've been active or if you've been standing for a long time.

 If you have pain and swelling behind your knee, see your doctor.
 Though unlikely, a bulge behind your knee may be a sign of a condition more serious than a fluid-filled cyst.